 June 1 – Human Resources will notify all applicants in writing of the approval or denial of their promotion request.
 Promotions shall be established and implemented at the beginning of the academic year (summer quarter).

-June 10 – In a case where the adjunct faculty member thinks they have been inappropriately denied promotion, the faculty member has the opportunity to request further review by submitting by June 10 to Human Resources, and to the adjunct faculty liaison (if available), and to the SVCFT president, all documentation applicable to their request.
+June 10 – In a case where the associate faculty member thinks they have been inappropriately denied promotion, the faculty member has the opportunity to request further review by submitting by June 10 to Human Resources, and to the associate faculty liaison (if available), and to the SVCFT president, all documentation applicable to their request.

-June 15 – The SVCFT representative will meet with Human Resources to review the situation and will provide a written decision and appropriate documentation to the adjunct faculty member by June 15.
+June 15 – The SVCFT representative will meet with Human Resources to review the situation and will provide a written decision and appropriate documentation to the associate faculty member by June 15.

 Non-Compliance.

-By April 20th, the appropriate unit administrator will email all adjunct faculty who have not met their PDA requirements a notification of possible non-compliance.
+By April 20th, the appropriate unit administrator will email all associate faculty who have not met their PDA requirements a notification of possible non-compliance.

-Any Step B faculty who have not been maintaining their scheduled office hours will immediately be emailed a notification of possible non-compliance by their unit administrator.
+Any Step B or Step C faculty who have not been maintaining their scheduled office hours will immediately be emailed a notification of possible non-compliance by their unit administrator.

-If an adjunct faculty member does not complete the professional development activity(s) or the required office hours, the faculty member will revert back to their previous step at the beginning of the next academic year.
-The adjunct faculty member will be required to remain at this rate for at least one year.
+If an associate faculty member does not complete the professional development activity(s) or the required office hours, the faculty member will revert back to their previous Step At the beginning of the next academic year.
+The associate faculty member will be required to remain at this rate for at least one year.

 State Allocation.
-The parties agree that the distribution of any allocation by the State Board for Community and Technical Colleges for adjunct faculty shall be negotiated each year.
+The parties agree that the distribution of any allocation by the State Board for Community and Technical Colleges for associate faculty shall be negotiated each year.

 Supplementary Assignment Rate.
 See Appendix A for salary schedule.

-Hourly services rendered by full-time and adjunct faculty outside of their contractual work assignment that are approved in advance by the appropriate administrator.
+Hourly services rendered by full-time and associate faculty outside of their contractual work assignment that are approved in advance by the appropriate administrator.
 This may include summer activities, curriculum development, special committee assignments, or required meetings.

-The following pay practices are hereby established for adjunct faculty not otherwise paid from the full-time faculty schedule:
+The following pay practices are hereby established for associate faculty not otherwise paid from the full-time faculty schedule:

-Linked courses.
+Linked Learning Communities.
 The faculty member shall receive additional pay per Appendix A for preparation.

 New Learning Communities.
 The faculty member shall receive additional pay per Appendix A for initial preparation.

-Fully collaborative Courses.
+Fully Coordinated Learning Communities.
 Compensation shall be equal to the total credit hours of the course.

 Meeting and In-Service.
-For all faculty meetings and in-service training assigned by the appropriate administrator, the faculty shall be compensated at their supplementary assignment rate.
+For all faculty meetings and in-service training assigned by the appropriate administrator, the faculty shall be compensated at the non-instructional meeting rate.

 Cancellation.
-In the event of a class canceled within five (5) working days of its start date, or a faculty reassignment to meet workload requirements is made within five (5) working days of the class start date, the faculty member shall receive five (5) hours of compensation at the supplementary assignment rate for preparation, plus compensation for any class time met.
+In the event of a class canceled within five (5) working days of its start date, or a faculty reassignment to meet workload requirements is made within five (5) working days of the class start date, the faculty member shall receive ten (10) hours of compensation at the non-instructional meeting rate for preparation, plus compensation for any class time met.

 Learning Communities - In fully coordinated learning communities, credit load for each faculty member shall be equivalent to the total credit hours for the community.
 For courses with state-recommended enrollment caps such as college level speech and college level English comp courses, the instructor receives the greater of credit load for two sections of their individual course or credit load for the community.

-Linked learning communities and federated communities.
+Linked learning communities and federated learning communities.
 Will be compensated according to the stipends in Appendix A.

-Multi-Quarter Contracts for Adjunct Faculty Positions.
+Multi-Quarter Contracts for Associate Faculty Positions.